Okapi-san/ChIP-Pipeline/README.md

 echo "Finished extracting IDs!"
 }
 ```
-These files are then fed into a Python script that extracts all SRX-IDs from the input-file and writes them to a new file.
+The splitted files are then fed into a Python script that extracts all SRX-IDs from the input-file and writes them to a new file.
 Lastly, it joins all IDs from the split-files and removes duplicates:

 ```python
 import pandas as pd